-After everything I had experienced, I started thinking about the recipes I was making and how wonderful they tasted.
+Because of everything I had experienced, I started thinking about the recipes I was making and how wonderful they tasted.
 My family loved them too!
 The more recipes I collected and the more foods I made got me thinking about sharing them with others.
-So I started talking with family and friends, and with their encouragement, that’s when the thought of having a blog was born.
+So I started talking with family and friends, and with their encouragement, the thought of having a blog was born.

-As you cook your way through G-Free Deliciously, you’ll find many recipes that are inspired by local home cooks who have shared their family recipes in church cookbooks, Wisconsin cultural and ethnic foods, and a few other favorite dishes I’ve discovered over the years through my travels.
+You’ll find many dishes inspired by local home cooks who have shared their family favorites in church cookbooks.
+Recipes shared by neighbors, family members, fellow quilters, ladies from church, other writers, and those collected in my travels.
+I share Wisconsin cultural and ethnic foods and a few other regional-inspired dishes from across the nation that I’ve discovered over the years.

-If you follow my blog, you’re sure to get a glimpse into the Wisconsin Holyland.
-I’ll share some noteworthy content – stories, recipes, tips, what to see, and other great stuff you won’t want to miss if visiting.
-Content that reflects a bit of the Holyland’s heritage, the community, my family, and everyday living as it weaves itself through the thread of life here at our home and property we call Lac du Nibiinaabe.
+Finally, if you follow my blog, you can get a glimpse into the Wisconsin Holyland.
+I’ll share some unique content – stories, recipes, tips, what to see, and other great stuff you won’t want to miss if visiting.
+At the same time, you’ll undoubtedly experience this community and its people vicariously, taking in a bit of the Holyland’s heritage, my family, and everyday living as it weaves itself through the thread of life here at our home and property we call Lac du Nibiinaabe.